-Cost: $97 + Upsells.
+Cost: $47 + Upsells.

 If you’re sick to the back teeth of hypie stuff and scams but looking for a legitimate solution to making sustainable money online…

 What’s The Second Income Center About?

 It’s a squeeze page requesting your name and email for sending you a free video and cheat sheet.

 According to the page, the video reveals “exactly how anyone can make $500 – 1,500/day online“.

 And even when you attempt to close the page, there’s an exit popup of some mom “Melissa Johnson”.

 To me, the income claims seem exaggerated and the anonymous creator is clearly desperate to get his or her hands on your email address.

 So something certainly smells fishy from the offset.

 You land on a totally different site that claims you’ll “change your life NOW within 5 minutes” – followed by a hyped up sales video.

 The video starts with a TV news channel discussing the concept of “working from home.”

-Basically selling you nothing but “the dream” – which, again, is a Red Flag because it’s a ploy for curbing your curiosity.
+Basically selling you nothing but “the dream” – which, gain is a Red Flag because it’s a ploy for curbing your curiosity.